Basin Plan glossary

 Limitations on the capacity to deliver environmental water.
-Constraints may include physical structures, like low-lying bridges, or river management practices like river height operational limits.
+Constraints may include physical structures such as low-lying bridges or river management practices such as river height operational limits.

 Constraints measures are activities that remove or ease constraints on the capacity to deliver environmental water.
-Easing constraints, for example by raising bridges or getting permission to flood people's land, means that higher flows can be delivered to achieve environmental outcomes.
+Easing constraints, for example by raising bridges or getting permission to flood private land, means that higher flows can be delivered to achieve greater environmental outcomes.

 Taking water from the Basin for uses like irrigation, industry, urban, stock and domestic.